o0om/o0om/README.md

 Precise control over rate limits and payload handling

+Enhanced Rate Limiting And Request Handling

+No More Useless Requests

 Built entirely with <code>asyncio</code> and <code>aiohttp</code>

 Structured, modular, and written with type safety in mind